drwetter/testssl.sh/doc/testssl.1.md

 ## EXIT STATUS

-* 0    testssl.sh finished successfully
+* 0    testssl.sh finished successfully without errors and without unambiguous results
+* 1    testssl.sh has encountered exactly one ambiguous situation or an error during run
+* 1+n  same as previous.
+The errors or ambiguous results are added, also per IP.
+* 50-200 reserved for returning a vulnerability scoring for system monitoring or a CI tools
 * 245  no bash used
 * 249  temp file creation problem
 * 251  feature not yet supported